 INTRODUCTION

 This document (Version 2.0) was created by the LTER Information Managers Committee, vetted by the LTER Science Council, and approved by the LTER Executive Board on DDMMYYY, and builds on a previous version [1].
 This document provides guidelines for Information Management Systems at LTER sites.
+It is meant to define good practices for LTER site information management systems for its intended audience of site PIs and information managers.

 The goal of an Information Management System is to support site, network and overall ecological science by (1) facilitating access to data and metadata by LTER scientists, the scientific community, and the public, in order to enable new scientific discoveries and their applications; (2) by ensuring the integrity, security, and usability of those data and metadata for future generations; and (3) by increasing the efficiency of operations within an LTER site.
 LTER information management provides important linkages between scientists and the general public by providing a complex mix of information resources (e.g., photos, data, research summaries, publications).
 It also ensures that LTER data are accessible now and in the future by submitting them to a recognized data repository that provides immutability, versioning, data security and public access.

 A successful Information Management System at an LTER site is created and maintained through the coordinated efforts of the Information Manager, other information technology staff, field and laboratory technicians, researchers, and site management.
 Such a system is comprised of hardware, software, and people and used to store and deliver scientific information.
 It is an integral part of the overall LTER science program at a site.

 The guidelines below focus on functionality rather than implementation.
+In the language of this document, a feature of an IMS that is essential ‘should’ be present.
+A feature that is nice to have but not essential ‘is encouraged’.

 GUIDELINES